TFD

 foo(y); // Calls foo_float

-When you access pointers or arrays with a variable whose limits aren't known at compile-time, a bounds check is done at runtime to make sure the index is within bounds.
-There's 4 relevant modifiers:
+When you access pointers or arrays, the bounds will be checked at compile-time and you get an error if you overflow the length.
+If the index and/or length aren't known at compile-time, a bounds check is done at runtime to make sure the index is within bounds.
+Runtime bounds checks can be disabled with compilation options.

 int count;